Thursday, January 13, 2022

 If you find these tips and strategies helpful, please consider using my links when you sign up for a card.

-Our son has been in SoCal Food Allergy Institute program in Long Beach since April of 2019.
-How do we travel to Long Beach from Texas up to 7 times a year and keep our cost minimal?
+Our son started SoCal Food Allergy Institute program in April of 2019 in Long Beach.
+How did we travel to Long Beach from Texas up to 7 times a year and keep our cost minimal?
 Travel hacking with credit cards has been a life saver for us.
+We never paid for a flight, other that the $11 fee.
+It was all points.
 Check out below to see how we utilize each card.
-Also, look for my other upcoming blogs about travel hacking with Priceline and other helpful tips.
+If you need any tips or guidance, my contact is information is at the bottom.

 The signup bonuses (SUB) are what makes most credit cards worth getting.
 These offers go up and down throughout the year, so it is always good to check out how the offer compares before applying.
+Also check multiple locations, as the offer varies by source.
 This goes for any of the travel credit card.
 One of the hardest parts of earning a SUB is the required spend amount, but that is where it is easy for SoCal patients.
 The program fee or a lab visit will knock out most credit card minimum spend requirements.
 You might as well be earning money toward air travel, hotels, or even rental cars with each of those major spends.

 SOUTHWEST Airlines Rapid Rewards CC

 We were very lucky we had sort of started our travel hacking with Southwest before we got into the program.
 We started with the Southwest cards in 2017 when we had to replace our air conditioner.
 We signed up for our first card and got a 40k point bonus that we used to fly to Costa Rica on the cheap.
 The biggest perk of the Southwest SUB is that they help you earn towards getting a Companion Pass (CP), so essentially getting to take your kid (or whoever you designate) free on any flight.
 The only cost is the $5.60 per one way flight, or $11.20 roundtrip per person.
 That means if you pay for the flight with the points you get from the SUB and have a companion pass, that is 2 for the price of 1 tickets and $22.40 in fees.
 I have done roundtrip out of Denver to Long Beach (LGB) for 4500 points for me and my son and just the $22.40.
 When using that card for monthly expenses we were earning more than that each month in points.
-With that we were able to maintain our points and have been flying for "free" for the past few years (over 20 trips).
-Amarillo is not the best market for Southwest flights, so we drive to Albuquerque and Denver to get direct flights to LA.
+With that we were able to maintain our points and have been flying for "free" for the duration of being in the program (over 24 trips).
+Amarillo is not the best market for Southwest flights, so we drive to Albuquerque (4 hours) and Denver (7 hours) to get direct flights to LA to save points occasionally.
 Look at all different ways of getting there, and you may find cheaper routes as opposed to booking directly out and back.
 A little drive can make the points extend much longer.

 You can earn a new SUB every 2 years to help replenish the points stash in your account as well.
 The card just needs to be paid off and the card be closed before applying for the SW card again.
 Be sure to wait 30 days before reapplying.
 Between my wife and I, we have earned 4 companion passes since 2017.